-- The object that was the result of the last execution. - The current class (as defined by the most recent set class:, list categoriesin:, method:, classmethod:, removeallmethods:, removeallclassmethods:, or fileout class: command). - break method aClassName aSelector [@ anInt] Establishes a method breakpoint on the given instance method. - break classmethod aClassName aSelector [@ anInt] Establishes a method breakpoint on the given class method.
+- The object that was the result of the last execution. - ^ The current class (as defined by the most recent set class:, list categoriesin:, method:, classmethod:, removeallmethods, removeallclassmethods, or fileout class: command).

+break method aClassName selectorSpec [@ anInt] Establishes a method breakpoint on the given instance method.

+break classmethod aClassName selectorSpec [@ anInt] Establishes a method breakpoint on the given class method.

-break method ^ aSelector [@ anInt]
+break method ^ selectorSpec [@ anInt]